People often ask me how I make (and keep) my cars in showroom condition. The question that comes up most is, “What wax do you use?”

 Step 1: Wash & Dry

-NOTE: Don’t use Dawn or another dish washing detergent as your regular car wash soap.
-It will strip your car wax protection.
-However, Dawn is perfectly safe to use for thorough cleaning before you wax your car.
+NOTE: Don’t use Dawn or another dish washing detergent as your regular soap.
+It may eventually strip wax protection.
+However, it’s generally safe for thorough cleaning before you wax your car.

 Step 2: Clay Bar Detailing

 Examine your car’s paint with your hand after washing and drying.